SBAC for 6th, 7th, and 8th Grade: Practice Tests and Study Guides

 SBAC English Language Arts (ELA) The SBAC ELA test is composed of two different testing methods: the performance task (PT) and the computer adaptive test (CAT).

 - The performance task asks students to read a few passages and collect research based on the texts.
 Students must then complete a writing task, such as a personal narrative or an essay that is either argumentative, explanatory, informational, or opinion-based.
 Students must demonstrate their research skills by composing a well-organized, purposeful, and evidence-filled piece.
 Students are also assessed based on their use of proper writing conventions.
 Testing time is approximately two hours.

 - The CAT section is a computerized test that asks students a series of multiple-choice questions.
 Test items assess student ability across the four predetermined content claims: reading, writing, listening, and research.
 The test is adaptive, meaning that difficulty increases or decreases depending on past answers.
 This test is untimed, but it takes students on average an hour and a half to two hours to complete.

-For more information about the ELA section of the SBACs, visit our SBAC ELA page.
+For more information about the ELA section of the SBACs, and for more SBAC practice, visit our SBAC ELA page.

 SBAC MathLike the ELA test, the SBAC Math test is comprised of two separate testing methods: the performance task and the computer adaptive test.

 - The performance task provides students with a multi-step, complex, and real life scenario that they must solve using appropriate mathematical conventions.
 Students are assessed based on their demonstration of the four predetermined mathematical content claims.
 Skills that fall under the content claims include mathematical procedure application, problem solving, reasoning skills, and modeling and data analysis.
-For a more detailed understanding of content claims, visit our SBAC Math page.
+For a more detailed understanding of content claims and even more SBAC practice, visit our SBAC Math page.